Offline Installation

 If you use an OS from the list above (exact minor version match), we recommend using offline packages.
 Pigsty provides ready-to-use pre-made offline packages for these systems, freely downloadable from GitHub.

-You can download matching assets from the GitHub release page; URLs follow this pattern:
+You can download matching assets from the GitHub release page; offline package filenames follow this pattern, and v4.3.0 checksums will be completed after the final release:

 When OS minor versions don’t match, it may work or may fail—we don’t recommend taking the risk.